Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Costello, John (1820-1911) and Company.
 Business Records, 1872-1873

 Miscellaneous invoices, bills, correspondence, etc. of John Costello and Company of Lake Charles, Louisiana.

 Edwards, C. J. ( - ).
 Papers, 1896-1909

-C. J. Edwards was editor of the Abbeville Meridional.
-Papers includes letters from Harold G. Edwards, clippings, and miscellaneous items.
+C. J. Edwards was the editor of the Abbeville Meridional.
+Papers include letters from Harold G. Edwards, clippings, and miscellaneous items.
 Donated by Edwards Family, Abbeville, Louisiana.

 Hayes, Elijah Cabot (1893-1990).
 Autobiography, 1980